Long-term solo traveling: Feeling lonely

 - *Coming home – Sounds stupid but I feel most alone when I’m back home in my own town in my own house.
 I’ve traveled for so long that I feel like a stranger in my own town, and I know other long-term solo travelers who feel the same.

 Sometimes I’ve been happy as can be one minute but the next have this overwhelming feeling of loneliness just hit me out of nowhere.
 There have been times when I had no reason to feel lonely but I did.
-For example I remember a time when I was within a group dynamic having a conversation and be deeply involved with what’s going all but then all of a sudden I will just feel incredibly lonely.
+For example, I remember a time when I was within a group dynamic having a conversation and be deeply involved with what’s going all but then all of a sudden I just felt incredibly lonely.

 To me it doesn’t matter if I’m alone or not, it just hits me at times.
 Over the years there have been times when I’ve felt so lonely and low I’ve questioned why I even travel, why do I solo travel solo.
 But when I get those feelings I know they will pass.